Bayesian mitigation of measurement errors in multiqubit experiments: Introduction

-In section \ref{analog}, we focus on the Bayesian measurement error mitigation scheme applied to the detector analog data, showing how using the IQ-readout signal, instead of a faulty binary outcome for each qubit, can improve dramatically the performances of the mitigation algorithm in a multi-qubit scenario.
-In order to highlight the merit and qualities of our implementation of Bayesian measurement error mitigation, in section \ref{comparison}, we compare its performances against two other measurement error mitigation techniques, i.e. the iterative Bayesian unfolding and the noise matrix inversion with positivity constraints.
-In section \ref{other}, we discuss the theoretical computational cost of our implementation of the algorithm for multi-qubit Bayesian measurement error mitigation and give, as an example, the actual classical CPU time spent to perform the mitigation routine for some of the results shown the previous sections.
-Throughout this work, we run our quantum algorithms on two superconducting qubit devices, the superconducting qubits QPUs VTTQ20 (Leena from IQM) and IBM127 (Nazca).
-Finally, we present the conclusions and outline some possible future research directions and applications in Section \ref{end}.
+{ Section \ref{analog} focuses on applying the Bayesian measurement error mitigation scheme to analog detector data.
+We show that utilizing the full IQ-readout signal—rather than the binary outcomes—can significantly improve the performance of the mitigation algorithm in multi-qubit scenarios.
+Additionally, we discuss the computational cost and convergence criteria of our implementation of the algorithm for multi-qubit Bayesian measurement error mitigation and provide, as an example, the computational times required for different state preparations.
+In Section \ref{comparison}, we compare our Bayesian methods against two other measurement error mitigation schemes and show how it could be integrated with them.
+Throughout this work, we show the results obtained by executing the quantum circuits on three superconducting qubit devices: VTTQ20, VTTQ50, and IBM127 (Nazca).
+Finally, we present the conclusions and outline some possible future research directions and applications in Section \ref{end}.}